Recent in Baby

 Aubree is a variant of Aubrey, from Old French Aubri, derived from the Old High German Alberich, composed of alb (elf) and ric (power, ruler).
 Alberich was the king of the dwarfs/elves in Germanic mythology and Wagnerian opera.
 The name was brought to England by the Normans as Aubrey.

 Aubrey was a common boys' name in medieval England.
-In the United States it gradually shifted to female use in the 20th century and is now predominantly a girls' name.
+In the United States, it gradually shifted to female use in the 20th century and is now predominantly a girls' name.
 The Aubree spelling emerged as a more distinctly feminine variant.
-Aubree and Aubrey together rank consistently in the U.S. top 100 girls' names.
+Aubree and Aubrey together have been fixtures in the U.S. girls' names charts.

 Did you know?
 Aubrey was originally a medieval boys' name in France and England (from the elf-ruler Alberich of Germanic mythology), but made a remarkable gender switch in the 20th century to become predominantly a girls' name in the United States — one of the most complete gender crossovers in naming history.